KatharineME/SocialMedia.how/README.md

 #### Make Shorts.

+Aim to be discovered.

+Use onscreen captions

-YouTube Shorts, Instagram Reels, Twitter Video.
+Upload to YouTube Shorts, Instagram Reels, and Twitter Video.

-Use TopicMojo and AskAlso to write title and description.
+Use emoji and 3 hashtags in title.

 Link to long video.

-Put emoji and 3 hashtags in title.

-Use onscreen captions

 Combine shorts from multiple video podcasts.

 ## Grow

+Increase volume to increase exposure.

+Ship often.
 Launch big.

+Show results and transformations.

+Pay attention to the retention graph.

+#### Build Community.

-Start shipping, analyze and niche down for a long time, build a loyal base, and then diversify.
+Build a loyal community, then diversify.

-Build a email list.
-Exchange values for emails.
-Build a community.

-Get a review by sending a direct video message asking for it.

-Mention other shows to be associated with them.

-Build relationships.
-Show up in other shows.

-Check analytics, especially the retention graph.

-Email list.

-Reviews.

-Showcase results, case studies, transformations, etc.

 Respond to followers.

+Build an email list.
+Exchange value for emails.

+Get reviews by asking in direct messages.

-Interview and befriend people in your field.
+Befriend and interview people in your field.

-Increase volume to increase exposure.
+Mention and participate in other shows.

-#### SEO.
+#### Optimize Search.

 Give what users are looking for (tutorials, cheat sheet, tools, and more).